tigerros/reco/README.md

 no-std and no-alloc compatible.

 ## Features
+- `alloc`: adds functionality which requires the `alloc` crate.
+- `std` (default): adds functionality which requires `std`.
+Highly recommended if `std` is available.
+Most notably, it adds a lazily evaluated `book::SETUP_TO_LINE` static that maps `shakmaty::Setup`s to `Line`s drastically improving opening lookup time.
 - `book`: adds ECO entries as statics.
-- `book-setup-to-line`: adds a lazily evaluated `book::SETUP_TO_LINE` static that maps `shakmaty::Setup`s to `Line`s drastically improving opening lookup time.
-Requires `std`.
 - `book-flattened`: adds a compile time evaluated `book::FLATTENED` static that flattens the tree structure of `book::ALL`.
-- `alloc`: adds functionality which requires the `alloc` crate.
 - `serde`: adds [`serde`](https://crates.io/crates/serde) support for applicable types. **All implementations are derived with no parameters.
 This includes types that have a `FromStr` and `Display` implementation.**
 - `proptest`: adds some [`proptest`](https://crates.io/crates/proptest) support.
 Requires `std`.